immersedone/bms-git/README.md

 [Version 0.1]

 TO DO:
-1. Controller for Login/Register
+1. Controller For Register/Login
-2. Model for Login/Register
+2. Model For Register/Login
-3. View for Login/Register
+3. View for Register/Login